RunTerror/Medeasy-Backend/readme.md

 MEDEASY provides a user-friendly interface for doctors to streamline their workflow and enhance patient care.
 It allows doctors to efficiently record patient data, including medical history, symptoms, and treatment plans, and store them securely in the system.
 Additionally, doctors can use MEDEASY to record audio notes during patient consultations, which are automatically transcribed and added to the patient's medical record.

 One of the key features of MEDEASY is its diagnosis generation functionality.
-Based on the recorded patient data and audio notes, MEDEASY utilizes advanced algorithms and medical knowledge databases to suggest potential diagnoses for the patient's condition.
+Based on the recorded patient data and audio notes, MEDEASY utilizes mutli AI Agent framework incorporated with credible and acknowledged medical knowledge databases to suggest potential diagnoses for the patient's condition.
 Doctors can review and verify these diagnoses, ensuring accuracy and reliability in patient care.

 Welcome to our project!
-This guide will help you set up your development environment and get started with our Flutter web app, which uses Appwrite for backend services, a custom multilabel classification model, and FastAPI for endpoints.
+This guide will help you set up your development environment and get started with our Flutter web app, which uses Appwrite for backend services, a custom multilabel classification model, and FastAPI for hosting multi AI agent framework.

 ## Prerequisites